 - Barbara W. Altman, Ph.D., Texas A&M University - Central Texas (since 2016)

-Barbara Altman is Associate Professor of Management and Director of Quality Assurance and Accreditation for the College of Business Administration at the Texas A&M University-Central Texas.
-Dr. Altman is interested in research on corporate social responsibility, organizational change, public/private partnerships, and improving online and blended course design and delivery.
-She has over 15 years of teaching experience in online and blended formats and is a Research Fellow for TAMUCT’s Center for Applied Research and Engagement (UCARE).
+Barbara (Barb) Altman is Associate Dean and Associate Professor of Management for the College of Business Administration at the Texas A&M University-Central Texas in Killeen, Texas.
+Dr. Altman is interested in research on corporate social responsibility, sustainability, organizational change, public/private partnerships, and improving online and blended course design and delivery.
+She has over 18 years of teaching experience in online and blended formats.
+She serves on the Quality Matters Academic Advisory Committee.

 - Deborah Anne Banker, Ed.D., Tarleton State University (since 2014)

-Deborah Anne Banker is Department Head and Associate Professor of Curriculum and Instruction at Tarleton State University.
-Dr. Banker has engaged in independent research to improve her online courses and is fascinated by discoveries in the research literature regarding student learning, achievement, satisfaction and retention in online courses.
+Deborah Anne Banker is an Associate Professor in Curriculum and Instruction and in Psychology at Tarleton State University.
+She has engaged in independent research to improve her online courses and is fascinated by discoveries in the research literature regarding student learning, achievement, satisfaction, and retention in online courses.
 She is published on teacher preparation and training.

 - Ericka Hollis, Ph.D., Regis College (Research Review Manager, since 2014)